ITU-BDSA2025-GROUP25/chirp/docs/report.md

 ## LLMs, ChatGPT, CoPilot, and others
 ChatGPT and Claude were used as a supportive tool during development.
 They were primarily applied to clarify the new framework concepts introduced in this course, such as ASP.NET Core, Entity Framework Core, Razor Pages, by helping with understanding documentation and interpreting error messages.
 Sometimes it was used to discuss whether a given solution could be improved from a software architecture perspective, and why tell it to also reason why that might be the case
-However in the end all suggested solution required manual checking, adaptions and reasoning to ensure they fit the projects architecture
+However in the end all suggested solution required manual checking, adaptions and reasoning to ensure they fit the projects architecture.